 One of Coinbase’s platforms includes an API endpoint which allows selling one coin for another coin.
 This endpoint included the amount to sell, and also the details of which account to sell from (which coin).

-For example, attacker might sell some Bitcoin in exchange for USD, but trick the API by specifying the source account to be a separate account of his – e.g., his Ethereum account, rather than his Bitcoin – thus in practice selling his Ethereum, but getting the Bitcoin value for it.
-(1 Bitcoin is worth 15 Ethereum, and this practice can be done with any coin – effectively allowing printing infinite money).
+For example, an attacker might sell some Bitcoin in exchange for USD, but trick the API by specifying the source account to be a separate account of his – e.g., his Ethereum account, rather than his Bitcoin – thus in practice selling his Ethereum, but getting the Bitcoin value for it.
+(1 Bitcoin is worth 15 Ethereum, and this practice can be done with any coin – effectively allowing the printing of infinite money).